SafinWasi/gluu-tutorials/docs/gluu-saml-sso-sp.md

 4. And cd to the Flask demo folder: `cd python3-saml/demo-flask`

 ## Configuring the Flask application
 The `index.py` file in this folder is the Flask application that we will be using to demonstrate the SP initiated flow.
+For the test, I will rename it to `app.py` so that we can directly execute Flask from the command line.
 Inside the `saml/` folder, there is a file called `settings.json` that will contain the majority of the settings for the application.
 This file is in the JSON format, with two distinct dictionary objects: `sp` and `idp`.
 These contain the corresponding settings for the SP and the IDP.
 For the SP, since we are running Flask on our local machine, we will want to replace the hostname with our localhost.
-Since Flask runs on port 8000 by default, we replace `<sp_domain>` with `localhost:8000`.
-Be sure to replace `https` with `http` since we don't have TLS implemented locally.
+Since Flask runs on port 5000 by default, we replace every instance of `<sp_domain>` with `https://localhost:5000`.

-For the IDP section, we can use a Metadata XML exchange.
+Once you're done editing the SP section, for the IDP section, we can use a Metadata XML exchange.
 Python3-saml contains a class that can parse and update settings dynamically from a remote XML file.
 The code is as follows, which should be executed in the same directory as the `settings.json` file:

 ```python
 from onelogin.saml2.idp_metadata_parser import OneLogin_Saml2_IdPMetadataParser